Damitwhy/NA-Share/README.md

 - **Report Content**
   - Ability to fast track a report abuse of service with dated record reporter and Abuser...
 - **Policy of Use**
-  - With legal research and advice.
+  - With legal research and advice, I would like to impliment a policy statement.
 - **Like or Rate**  A rating system was created but bugfixes were holding back basic CRUD progress so this remains in the back log for future upgrade.
   - feature to like or rate, shares, comments and users...